 are now a considerable number available.
 They range from willow

-and bamboo, to the more traditional-looking wooden coffins,
+and bamboo, cardboard and wool to the more traditional-looking wooden coffins,

 and even eco-pods.
 We do stress that coffins should be entirely